HeliosRider/Home_Sales/README.md

 ## Task

-    - Using SparkSQL, the analyst will to determine key metrics about the given home sales data
+    - Using SparkSQL, the analyst will determine key metrics of the given home sales data

     - Use Spark to: